 Cambridge Econometrics, working with Deloitte, EY, KPMG, and PwC — all four Big Four — modelled a specific fiscal shift across all 27 EU member states.
 Right now, about 51% of EU tax revenue comes from labour.
 About 6% comes from pollution and resource use.
 So we’ve accidentally built a system where it’s expensive to employ people and cheap to trash the planet.
 (If you did this on purpose you’d be a Bond villain.)

 Their proposal: shift it.
 Tax pollution and resource use more, tax labour less.
-Budget-neutral — no new money needed, just move where the tax falls.
+Budget-neutral: no new money needed, just move where the tax falls.

-The coordination problem (which is actually the whole problem)
+The coordination problem

 Getting governments, companies, unions, and regulators to agree on something this big has always been a nightmare.
 Tax is connected to welfare.
 Welfare is connected to property law.
 Property is connected to trade.
 Pull one thread, whole sweater.